 Use heat for chronic pain or an injury that is a day or more old.

 How It Works

 When to Use Heat Therapy

 If you suffer from an ongoing injury, apply heat before exercising.
-Because heat raises your temperature, applying heat after exercise can aggravate the existing pain.
+Applying heat after exercise can aggravate existing pain.

 Types of Heat Therapy

 - hot water bottle

 Systemic heat raises your body temperature with a:

 - Protect yourself from direct contact with heating devices.

 - Wrap heat sources within a folded towel to prevent burns.

 - Avoid prolonged exposure to systemic heat therapy